-Finally, this object is able to define a circular axis from a vector in order to correctly locate a value on the circle.
-This is the type of axis that will be used when handling longitudes.
+Finally, this class can define a circular axis from a vector to correctly locate a value on the circle.
+This type of Axis will is used handling longitudes.

 In the case of unstructured grids, the index used is a R*Tree.
 These trees have better performance than the KDTree generally found in Python library implementations.

 The tree used here is the implementation provided by the C++ Boost library.

-An adaptation has been introduced to effectively address spherical equatorial coordinates.
-Although the Boost library allows these coordinates to be manipulated natively, but the performance is lower than in the case of a Cartesian space.
-Thus, we have chosen to implement a conversion of Longitude Latitude Altitude (LLA) coordinates into Earth-Centered, Earth-Fixed (ECEF) coordinates in a transparent way for the user to ensure that we are able to preserve good performance.
-The disadvantage of this implementation is that it requires a little more memory, as one more element must be used to index the value of the Cartesian space.
+An adaptation has introduced to address spherical equatorial coordinates effectively.
+Although the Boost library allows these coordinates to manipulated natively, the performance is lower than in the case of Cartesian space.
+Thus, we have chosen to implement a conversion of Longitude Latitude Altitude (LLA) coordinates into Earth-Centered, Earth-Fixed (ECEF) coordinates transparently for the user to ensure that we can preserve excellent performance.
+The disadvantage of this implementation is that it requires a little more memory, as one more element gets used to index the value of the Cartesian space.